 We believe that this attacker (or attackers) are affiliated with a hacking group called Lapsus$, which has been increasingly active over the last year or so...There are also reports over the weekend that this same actor breached video game maker Rockstar Games.

-As you may have heard, Rockstar Games was, indeed, hacked this week, in a fairly disastrous episode that saw footage of its unreleased title Grand Theft Auto VI leaked online in a fairly unfinished state.
+As you may have heard, Rockstar Games was, indeed, hacked this week, in a fairly disastrous episode that saw footage of its unreleased title Grand Theft Auto VI leaked online in an unfinished state.
 The hacker behind that breach is claiming that they’re the same person behind the Uber hack.
 Gizmodo reached out to Rockstar Games to inquire whether it could attribute its own data breach to the LAPSUS$ gang.
 We will update this story if we hear back.

 In its update, Uber also reiterated that it had not seen any evidence to suggest that user data was compromised during the incident: